brunialti/RAG-system/README.md

 Note the system will index all the sheets, tranforming each row in a text structure embeddable by the system.<br>
-Other document types can be added by modifying document_manager.py, provided that your tools can extract plain text from the desired format.
+Other document types can be added by modifying document_manager.py, provided that your tools can extract plain text from the candidate format.

 ---
 1) GENERAL DESCRIPTION